 Partners also may be asked to periodically submit information to EPA as needed to assist in program implementation.

-In addition, Partners and any other interested party can seek recognition and help EPA promote energy-efficient technologies by evaluating the efficiency of their buildings using EPA's on-line tools (e.g., Portfolio Manager) and applying for recognition.
-EPA does not expect to deem any information collected under ENERGY STAR to be Confidential Business Information (CBI).
+In addition, Partners and other interested parties can seek recognition and help EPA promote energy-efficient technologies by evaluating the efficiency of their buildings using EPA's on-line tools (e.g., Portfolio Manager) and applying for recognition.
+EPA does not expect any information collected under ENERGY STAR to be Confidential Business Information (CBI).

 Respondent's obligation to respond: Voluntary.

-Frequency of response: One-time, on occasion, monthly, annually, and/or periodically.
+Frequency of response: One-time, annually, or on occasion.